intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/AnalyticsZoo-on-Databricks.md

 ![Pic2](../Image/PlatformGuide/pip.PNG)

 3.Install Analytics Zoo prebuilt jar package.
-Click **Libraries > Install New > Upload**.
+Click **Libraries > Install New > Upload > Jar**.
 Download Analytics Zoo prebuilt release package from the [Release Page](../release-docs.md).
 Please note that you should choose the same spark version of package as your Databricks runtime version.
 Unzip it.
 Find the jar named "analytics-zoo-bigdl_*-spark_*-jar-with-dependencies.jar" in the lib directory.
 Drop the jar on Databricks.

 ![Pic3](../Image/PlatformGuide/rsz_install-jar.png)